weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 * **public**: holds icons, logos and photos.
 * **src**: separated to client and server (will be described next).
 * **server**:
-	- Our database stored in MongoDB and contains 2 databases:
+	- Our database stored in MongoDB and contains 2 schemas:
 		Restaurants and users.
 	- NOTE – each restaurant holds her own reviews.
-	- We defined 3 schemas : one for each of our database and one for more general requests ( like user search) to facilitate the mongoDB- server integration.

 * **client**:
 	- Implemented using the MVC pattern.